 It is highly recommended that the student discuss an initial proposal with a member of LAN's graduate faculty by the eighth week of the second semester of study (or after a part-time student has completed 15 hours of coursework).
 If no faculty member agrees to serve as director of the student's thesis committee, the student will need to take the comprehensive exam in lieu of writing a thesis.
 Together, the student and the thesis director will choose the other members of the committee.
 Service on a thesis committee is voluntary.
 Should any member of the committee resign, it is the student's responsibility to find a replacement.
-Projects without a fully constituted committee, see the following link on the Graduate School's website: https://grad.illinoisstate.edu/students/thesis-dissertation/proposal/
+Projects without a fully constituted committee cannot proceed.
+For further instructions regarding composition of the thesis committee, see the following link on the Graduate School's website: https://grad.illinoisstate.edu/students/thesis-dissertation/proposal/